 The White Aisle Foundation was established to honor the life of Rebecca Garrison-Sokoloff, founder and owner of The White Aisle, who died of melanoma on November 13, 2011.
 The foundation raises funds for melanoma research and patient support, as well as for other charities that Rebecca supported during her life.

 Rebecca's Boston Birthday Celebration

 Thursday, September 24

 Join us at Venu, one of the hottest clubs in Rebecca's favorite city, to celebrate her birthday with an evening of food, drinks, and fun.

 Silent auction and hors d'oeuvre reception begin at noon

 Sit-down meal at 1 p.m.

 Gather with friends around the table at Acacia to share Chef Chris Voigtsberger's delicious and innovative dishes created from the bounty of local farms.
-Enjoy a luscious family-style harvest meal together with craft beer and wine, as you support melanoma research.
+Enjoy a luscious family-style harvest meal together with wine and River Horse craft beer,

 A huge thanks to everyone who supported this year's Move against Melanoma campaign.
 We have raised more than $9,000 so far this spring for melanoma research.

 New clinical trial to study sequencing of melanoma drugs